two-twentyseven/power-outages-analysis/README.md

 Another piece of data that would make the `CUSTOMERS.AFFECTED` column Missing at Random (MAR) is a variable that shows if a physical outage actually happened.
 We would use `1` to indicate power was disconnected for at least one customer and `0` to indicate the event was just an alert with no service loss.
 Having this information would change the reliance from the unknown value (the missing count of 0) to this new Yes/No variable, thus meeting the MAR definition.

 ## Missingness Dependency
-We selected the `CUSTOMERS.AFFECTED` column to analyze the dependency of the missingess in comparison to the `TOTAL.PRICE` and `CAUSE.CATEGORY` columns.
+We selected the `CUSTOMERS.AFFECTED` column to analyze the dependency of the missingness in comparison to the `TOTAL.PRICE` and `CAUSE.CATEGORY` columns.

 In this section, we are going to observe the distribution of the Cause Category and Total Price when the Customers Affected column is missing versus not missing.
 We will do this through a permutation test with a significance level of 0.05 for both tests.
 The test statistic for the Cause category and Total Price permutation tests are Total Variation Distance and Absolute Difference of Means, respectively.